z619850002/ROECS/README.md

-# OECS: Online Extrinsics Correction for the Surround-view system
+# ROECS: Robust Online Extrinsics Correction for the Surround-view system

 # 1. Prerequisites
 We have tested the library in **Ubuntu 14.04**, but it should be easy to compile in other platforms.